 all v-MS shall be controlled to use the minimum output power (5 dBm in 900 MHz and 0 dBm in 1800 MHz bands);

-Within 2-3 NM from the baseline the v-MS receiver sensitivity and the disconnection threshold (ACCMIN & min RXLEV level) shall be -70 dBm/200 kHz;
+Within 2-3 NM from the baseline the v-MS receiver sensitivity and the disconnection threshold (ACCMIN & min RXLEV level) shall be -70 dBm/(200 kHz);

-Within 3-12 NM from the baseline the v-MS receiver sensitivity and the disconnection threshold (ACCMIN & min RXLEV level) shall be -75 dBm/200 kHz;
+Within 3-12 NM from the baseline the v-MS receiver sensitivity and the disconnection threshold (ACCMIN & min RXLEV level) shall be -75 dBm/(200 kHz);

-the v-BS emissions from the indoor System antenna measured anywhere external to the vessel (i.e. at ship perimeter or on its open deck areas) shall not exceed -80 dBm/200 kHz (assuming a 0 dBi measurement antenna gain).
+the v-BS emissions from the indoor System antenna measured anywhere external to the vessel (i.e. at ship perimeter or on its open deck areas) shall not exceed -80 dBm/(200 kHz) (assuming a 0 dBi measurement antenna gain).

 Note: For information on implementation of the technical measures described in this section, see ECC Report 122.